Sounding rocket RHUMI 1 launched from mobile launch pad

 The launch at the temple town of Tiruvadanthai, about 40 km from Chennai on the East Coast Road, saw the rocket lift off at around 7.30 am.

 The rocket was completely unguided.
-RHUMI 1 standing 3.5 meters tall and was a single-piece rocket, weighing about 80 kg, after lift off just zipped towards the sky and vanished behind the clouds.
+RHUMI 1 (named after Megalingam’s son), standing 3.5 meters tall and was a single-piece rocket, weighing about 80 kg, after lift off just zipped towards the sky and vanished behind the clouds.

+It was fuelled by a combination of waxes and uses nitrous oxide as the oxidiser (necessary for combustion), making it a ‘hybrid’ vehicle.

 Comments